ElliotWhiley/VisualGit/README.md

 ### Prerequisites

-NPM is required to install and run VisualGit.
-Installation instructions are below.
+npm (Node Package Manager) is used to manage VisualGit's dependencies, therefore it is required to install and run VisualGit.
+Follow the installation instructions below:

 #### Centos-based systems
 ````